Back to Blog

 You don't need to replace everything at once.
 Start with what you use daily — a good skillet, a sharp knife, a reliable coffee maker.
 Replace each cheap item as it fails, and replace it with the last version you'll buy.

 A Lodge Cast Iron Skillet for $25.
 A set of Wüsthof shears.
-A Peugeot pepper mill.
+A Moccamaster on the counter.
 These aren't luxury purchases — they're the most economical way to equip a kitchen, measured across the years you'll actually use them.

 Your kitchen doesn't need more stuff.
 It needs better stuff.